 An ILT course is a course that requires the presence of a teacher.
 Instructors may deliver training in a lecture or classroom setting, as an interactive workshop with the opportunity for learners to practice, or virtually, using video conferencing tools.

 The instructor should have facilitation and excellent teaching skills, in which they can use different methods to encourage learners to engage and embrace different learning methods.

 It also requires the presence of the teacher, but virtually.
 Students and their teacher agree on a schedule and meet online according to it to have the class.
-The online platform used must allow for synchronous contact between teacher and students, as well as facilitate class discussions.

 Examples Of Instructor-led Training

 There are many forms of ILT in education.
 Depending on your goals and sometimes the subject, the training can take different shapes, whether in real life or virtually.